 Equally inexplicable, from a non-proliferation point of view, is the French-Israeli agreement on the MD-620 missile.
 Little is known about the origin of this agreement, particularly whether the development cost is being shared by the two countries in the expectation that both will ultimately purchase it for their armed services, or whether it is a missile built strictly to Israeli specifications.
-If it is the former, the fact that it appears to be designed to take a nuclear as well as a and the second high-explosive warhead can be satisfactorily explained by the planned French use of it.
-If it is the latter, however, its dual capability becomes more sinister; since native development by the Israelis of a compatible nuclear warhead would be a long and difficult task, an MD-620 missile built to Israeli specifications raises most acutely the problem of a possible French-Israeli arrangement on nuclear warheads.
+If it is the former, the fact that it appears to be designed to take a nuclear as well as a

-SECRET/NO_FOREIGN-DISSEN
+SECRET/NO FOREIGN DISSEN